Osmia bicornis: Diapause

 Diapause allows O. bicornis to survive harsh winter conditions.
 Typically in adult insects, reproductive diapause is characterized by a late development of gonads and a buildup of energy reserves.
 However, diapause in O. bicornis is somewhat different.
 The ovaries of females are not completely inactive during overwintering, as the development of oocytes continues in the vitellarium region.
 O. bicornis begins diapause in November, and diapause termination occurs toward the end of January.
 Diapause typically lasts around 100 days.

 The two phases of overwintering in O. bicornis are diapause and postdipause quiescence.
 During diapause, the values of the supercooling point decreases, but diapause itself is independent of temperature variation.
-Temperatures of 20 °C lead to the bees’ death.
+Temperatures of 20 °C lead to the bees' death.
 During postdiapause quiescence, the bees develop normally, but their development is inhibited by temperature variation.

 Foraging and diet

-Females spend between 80 and 95% of their time invested for preparing cells in foraging.
+Females spend between 80 and 95% of their time invested in preparing cells in foraging.
 O. bicornis has shown a strong inclination towards collecting pollen from maple and oak trees, like most other solitary bees.
 These bees require nectar along with pollen, and while maple provides both, oak provides only pollen.
 Those females that collect pollen from oak trees must also collect nectar from other plant sources.
-While the species is polylectic, females temporarily and locally forage on one or two plant species with great pollen abundance to maximize pollen mass collected per unit time.
+While the species is polylectic, females temporarily and locally forage on one or two plant species with great pollen abundance to maximize pollen mass collected per unit of time.
 This is done to reduce provisioning time to exploit as much pollen as possible in a short period of time during unstable environmental conditions in the spring and to reduce the risk of open-cell parasitism.
 Pollen diversity has shown no effect on the developmental success of O. bicornis offspring, hence it is more beneficial for females to maximize pollen mass from a few species than to regard pollen diversity.
 Protein consumption is one of the major factors influencing the growth of bees.
 Since maple and oak pollen have similar protein content (with a deviation up to 5%), larvae reared on the diet of either plant do not differ in cocoon weight – hence the offspring of O. bicornis develop equally on the pollen of both zoophilous and anemophilous plants.
 When oak and maple are no longer in bloom, the bees tend to forage on pollen from poppy and buttercup plants.

 Environmental temperature and cocoon weight are negatively related for O. bicornis.
-Larvae decrease their food intake as temperature rises and start cocoon-spinning earlier, resulting in smaller body mass.
+Larvae decrease their food intake as the temperature rises and start cocoon-spinning earlier, resulting in smaller body mass.